The Benefits of Deadlifts, According to Experts

 As for how quickly improvements in strength come with training, that depends, Machowsky said.

-"Initial strength gains that occur from lifting within the first few weeks usually have more to do with neurological adaptation—you get more efficient and can fire your muscles faster", he said.
-"Actual muscle mass and power gain typically takes at least six to eight weeks for significant changes".
+“Initial strength gains that occur from lifting within the first few weeks usually have more to do with neurological adaptation — you get more efficient and can fire your muscles faster,” he said.
+“Actual muscle mass and power gain typically takes usually at least six to eight weeks for significant changes.”

 And while gains in power and strength are most synonymous with deadlifts, stronger muscles overall can aid in endurance (in other words, you can move those large muscles faster and for longer without losing steam).

 So, how often should you be incorporating this strengthening exercise into your workout routine?
 While it’s best to consult with a certified personal trainer on developing a workout plan to improve lower-body strength, Machowsky noted that most of the studies on lower-body strength improvements had participants deadlifting between two and three times per week.

 “Many traditional lifting programs have people deadlift one to two times per week within a broader training program with other leg exercises, such as squats and lunges,” he said.